deltazerorsan/ESPHome-IR-HiFi-amplifier-control/README.md

 ![](images/ESPHome-IR-amplifier-control.jpg)

 # ESPHome-IR-amplifier-control
-The goal is to remote control the volume, an standard knob managing a potenciometer, and also switch the HiFi amplifier on and off.
+The goal is to remote control the volume, a standard knob managing a potenciometer, and also switch the HiFi amplifier on and off.

 The project is based on an ESP32 and ESPHome, to receive and decode the IR from a remote control.
 It can use any remote with a few minor adjustements.